 Ingredients: (Makes 6 servings)

-- 1 cup Graham Cracker Crumbs (about 6 graham crackers, ground into crumbs) OR Plain Dry Bread Crumbs
+- 1 cup graham cracker crumbs (about 6 crackers, ground into crumbs) OR plain dry bread crumbs

 Preheat oven to 375 degrees.

-Grease the bottom and sides of a medium sized, glass-baking dish using about ½ of the melted butter.
-Then, in a small bowl, mix graham cracker crumbs or breadcrumbs with the remaining melted butter, until is becomes the consistency of wet sand, and set aside.
+Grease the bottom and sides of a medium sized, glass-baking dish using about half of the melted butter.
+Next, in a small bowl, mix graham cracker crumbs or bread crumbs with the remaining melted butter until it becomes the consistency of wet sand, and set aside.

-Add peeled and diced apples to a mixing bowl and add lemon juice and raisins and stir to combine.
-(The lemon juice keeps the apples from browning so you may want to add it right after you dice them).
-Next add the vanilla, brown sugar, cinnamon, nutmeg, cloves and salt and stir again to combine.
+Add peeled and diced apples to a mixing bowl, add lemon juice and raisins, and stir to combine.
+(The lemon juice keeps the apples from browning, so you may want to add the right after you dice them).
+Now add the vanilla, brown sugar, cinnamon, nutmeg, cloves and salt, and stir again to combine.
 If the mixture seems a little dry, feel free to stir in more lemon juice.

-Next sprinkle 1/3 of the cracker mixture on the bottom of the dish and pour half of the apple mixture on top.
-Sprinkle some more of the cracker mixture over the apples, then add the remaining apples and sprinkle the remaining third of the cracker mixture on top.
-Cover the dish with aluminum foil and bake for approximately 30 minutes.
-Then remove the cover, increase the oven temperature to 425 and allow to bake for another 10-15 minutes or until the top begins to brown and the apple brown betty is hot and bubbly.
+Next sprinkle one-third of the cracker mixture on the bottom of the dish, and pour half of the apple mixture on top.
+Sprinkle more of the cracker mixture over the apples, then add the remaining apples and sprinkle the remaining third of the cracker mixture on top.
+Cover the dish with aluminum foil, and bake for approximately 30 minutes.
+Next, remove the cover, increase the oven temperature to 425, and allow to bake for another 10-15 minutes or until the top begins to brown and the dessert is hot and bubbly.